 - All participants (players, coaches and support staff) in the training session have a responsibility to notify the Club COVID-19 Officer should they get symptoms of COVID-19 within 48 hours of the training session. - Anyone with symptoms should ask for a test online or call to arrange a test by calling 119.
 They have to complete the test within 5 days of the symptoms starting. - Club COVID-19 Officer to direct the infected individual to the National Government's Test and Trace procedures.
 In England, this will mean that the individual will have a test within 48 hours.
 Each nation: England, Scotland, Wales and Northern Ireland, currently have different procedures. - In addition to the above advice, the Club COVID Officer must contact all individuals that attended the training session in question to advise that an individual within that group has reported symptoms.
-If the individual is a coach, then all participants of all sessions will need to be contacted.
+If the individual is a coach, then all participants of all sessions will need to be contacted. - If a 'bubble' system within the training session has been adhered to strictly then only the bubble needs to self-isolate.

 - The only exception to a coach having to self isolate would be that they remained 2meters outside of the training 'bubble'.
 However the club and individuals will have to take a risk adverse approach to the whether the coach self isolates.
-For instance, if there are a large number of corridors and hand surfaces that an infected individual has touched during the training session, there is a much higher risk of transmission, therefore the club may opt to ask all attending the session to selfisolate. - If a member of the club presents with symptoms within 48 hours of a training session/game and has been in contact with players and officials in the interim, then training/practice/matches played by the club must be suspended and a period of isolation as set out by the government followed currently 10 days for an individual and 14 days for members of the household. - The name of the infected individual is not to be disclosed to protect anonymity. - All attendees of the session should be advised to isolate for 14 days (as per government guidelines) incase symptoms arise. - COVID-19 Officer should complete the following COVID-19 INCIDENT REPORTING FORM.
+For instance, if there are a large number of corridors and hand surfaces that an infected individual has touched during the training session, there is a much higher risk of transmission, therefore the club may opt to ask all attending the session to selfisolate. - If a member of the club presents with symptoms within 48 hours of a training session/game and has been in contact with players and officials in the interim, then training/practice/matches played by the club must be suspended and a period of isolation as set out by the government followed currently 10 days for an individual and 14 days for members of the household. - The name of the infected individual is not to be disclosed to protect anonymity. - ONLY GET A TEST IF YOU HAVE SYMPTOMS OF CORONAVIRUS. - All attendees of the session should be advised to isolate for 14 days (as per government guidelines) incase symptoms arise.
+If you are tested without symptoms you should still self-isolate for 14 days as symptoms may still arise after the test. - COVID-19 Officer should complete the following COVID-19 INCIDENT REPORTING FORM.